1

 Job description

-Minimum Qualifications Bachelor's degree required.
+Minimum Qualifications Bachelor's degree in a related field required.
 Five (5) years of related experience.
 Candidates without a degree should possess four (4) additional years of related experience.

 Fingerprinting required.
-LICENSES/CERTIFICATES Must obtain and maintain the Manager of Landfill Operations (MOLO) Certification within twelve months from the date of hire if assigned to Solid Waste Operations.
-Must possess and maintain a valid Florida Driver's License with any applicable endorsement(s) to drive a county vehicle as provided in CMA 5805.
+LICENSES/CERTIFICATES Must possess and maintain a Project Management Professional Certification (PMP) or obtain one within six (6) months of hire.
+May be required to possess and maintain a valid Florida Driver's License with any applicable endorsement(s) to drive a County vehicle as provided in CMA 5805.

 Supplemental information Salary offers above the minimum pay grade may be considered based on qualifications.
 Essential Employees may be required to work during an undeclared or declared emergency.
 The County's Administrative Office will determine who will be required to work on an incident-by-incident basis.